Kin of dead sex abuse victim sue under new California law | Law-Order

 Kiesle was finally defrocked in 1987.
 Bartko's adult son and daughter have a pending wrongful death claim against the church for their own losses.
 They said their father's drinking, which began when Kiesle gave him communion wine before molesting him, led to self-medication and alcoholism that caused his liver disease.

-But the new case allows them to carry forward their father's claims for the emotional and psychological toll the abuse took on his life.
+But the new law allows them to carry forward their father's claims for the emotional and psychological toll the abuse took on his life.

+Previously, survivors of plaintiffs who died in California could seek damages for economic losses such as wages or medical bills, but not for their loved ones' so-called pain and suffering or disfigurement.
+California was one of few states not to allow those type of damages after death.

+Senate Bill 447 was signed into law last year by Democratic Gov. Gavin Newsom to allow that change to take place through the end of 2025.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)